Our commitment to Authors is:

 - to offer our books for sale at a price that is fair to both Reader and Author.

 Our objective is to work with Authors as partners to establish a relationship that is fair to both parties.
-Although we have standard Agreements for our Authors, we are always prepared to tailor an individual Agreement, if possible, to better accomodate a particular Author’s circumstances.
+We have standard Agreements with our Authors, to ensure fairness for all, but we will consider a particular Author’s circumstances where possible.

 We would normally be looking for exclusive worldwide English language first publication rights to a title for three (3) years.
 The details will be set out in the Author’s Agreement.

 Our experienced editorial staff will work with the Author to ensure that the published version of their manuscript meets the high standards expected by our Readers.
 They will only make changes to the text with the Author’s approval in order to arrive at a publishable version; but ultimately if they believe that changes are required which the Author is not prepared to accept, we may decide not to accept the manuscript.

 We have adopted a digital-first approach, which means that we we would be considering a title for initial publication in an electronic edition (Kindle and ePub formats) retaining the option to publish a print edition, typically two to three months later.

 A reasonable list price for a book depends on the format (and to some extent on the genre and the previous success of the Author).
 We set the list price for our titles, which may change as a result of market forces, regulation/taxation (in the UK printed books are currently zero-rated for VAT while eBooks are subject to standard rate VAT) or in response to other events.
 The list price for a print edition will be higher than for an electronic edition.